d2l-ai/d2l-en/chapter_multilayer-perceptrons/kaggle-house-price.md

 One nice sanity check is to see whether the predictions on the test set resemble those of the k-fold cross-validation process.
-If they do, it's time to upload them to Kaggle.
+If they do, it is time to upload them to Kaggle.
 The following code will generate a file called `submission.csv` (CSV is one of the file formats accepted by Kaggle):